dseichter/yahac/docs/docs/configuration.md

 ## Option

-Important: after changing the host or token, you need to restart the application.
+**Important**: after changing the host or token, you need to restart the application.

 ### URL